-As at todate 71 Malaysians have died from the H1N1 virus and we have yet to see the end of the pandemic.
+(As of todate 71 Malaysians have died from the H1N1 virus and we have yet to see the end of the pandemic.
 But it seems like the cure for this pandemic comes from an unusual source.
 Image source: Wikipedia)

 Compared to the earlier days of the pandemic, the Health Ministry has been providing a good day to day status of infections and deaths on their H1N1.
 But that is the end of it.
 Other key information is missing.